 - Organic Search Positions - this will pull information from an Organic Positions report about the domain’s top 100 keyword positions in organic search results.

-- Paid Search Positions - this will pull information from an Advertising Positions report about a domain’s top 100 keywords related to their use of PPC ads on Google Ads.
+- Paid Search Positions - this will pull information from an Advertising Positions report such as the top 100 keywords used to advertise PPC ads on Google Ads.

 The regional database where SEMrush will look for the domain’s keyword positions.